dimforge/ncollide/docs/geometric_representations.md

 # Composite shapes

 **ncollide** supports shapes that are defined as aggregations of others.
-Every composite shape must implement the `shape::CompositeShape` trait which defines methods for accessing their individual parts using indices.
-The composite is assumed to be immutable, i.e., an index must always map to a shape and local transformation that remain the same over time.
-However, the actual range of index value is implementation-defined (theoretically, it does not even need to be finite).
+Every composite shape must implement the `CompositeShape` trait which defines methods for accessing their individual parts using indices.
+The composite is assumed to be immutable, i.e., an index must always map to a shape and local transformation that both remain constant over time.
+However, the actual range of index values is implementation-defined and does not even have to be contiguous nor finite.

 | Method | Description |
 | --          | --        |